GlastonburyC/DSEA/README.md

 ```

 # Filters:

+1. Overall test for psuedogene enrichment given expression background.

-1. Pseudogenes originate from retrotransposition and gene duplication events.
-Many pseudogenes are highly similar in sequence and therefore extremely difficult to map genes to.
-All pseudogene-trans associations are marked to allow users to choose to take them forward.
+2. Pseudogenes originate from retrotransposition and gene duplication events.
+Many pseudogenes are highly similar in sequence and therefore extremely difficult to map reads to correctly/uniquely.
+All pseudogene-trans associations are marked to allow users to choose whether they should take them forward.

-2. eQTLs that are members of gene families are also marked.
+3. eQTLs that are members of gene families are also marked.
 If gene families are all in cis, this can also create multiple spurious cis-eQTL signals in which no one 'causal' gene can be selected.

-3. Mark *trans*-eQTLs driven by multimapping.
+4. Mark phantom *cis*-eQTLs.
+These are *trans*-eQTLs driven by multimapping.
 Read coverage tests are performed.
-We have observed many false *trans*-eQTL signals that are driven by shared sequence homology.
+We have observed many false *trans*-eQTL signals that are driven by shared sequence homology with regions in *cis*.
 Whilst the QTL effect is real (differential expression due to genotype) - It should act in cis rather than trans (figure X).
 We utilising a sliding window of read coverage to assess uniformity.
-If many reads align to very few windows, the overall coverage across the gene will be poisson distributed.
-If the read coverage for a given trans-gene approximates a poisson, we provide diagnostic plots of each offender and also mark it for filtering by the user.
+If many reads align to very few windows, the overall coverage across the gene will be non-uniformly distributed.
+If the read coverage for a given trans-gene isn't approximately uniform, we provide diagnostic plots of each offender and also mark it for filtering by the user.